M-ERA-NET-MEDIATE/DataDocumentation/docs/entity_contribution.md

-# How to contribute with new entities?
+# How to contribute with new entities

 ## Development phase